root-project/root/docbook/users-guide/Graphics.md

 #### The Middle Mouse Button

 Objects in a canvas, as well as in a pad, are stacked on top of each other in the order they were drawn.
-Some objects may become “active” objects, which mean they are reordered to be on top of the others.
+Some objects may become "active" objects, which mean they are reordered to be on top of the others.
 To interactively make an object "active", you can use the middle mouse button.
 In case of canvases or pads, the border becomes highlighted when